noelmace/abstracts/src/pages/talks/fire-university.md

 featuredpost: true
 description: >-
   The F.I.R.E. safety kit for everyone!
-Learn the best new capabilities of the Modern Web in one shot without burning out!
+Learn the best new capabilities of the modern web in one shot without burning out!

-  [comment - you can delete this when it's answered - do you specifically mean this when you use the term Modern Web? : https://modernweb.com/about/] If so, initial caps are ok, if not, use lower-case]
 authors:
   - Noël Macé
 type: Deep dive (2-3h)